webtp3/tp3_businessview/README.md

     TCP Port of database server (default: "3306"):
     Unix Socket to connect to (default: ""): /var/run/mysqld/mysqld.sock

-After the installation is finisched you can start Testing
+After the installation is finisced you can start Testing

 ```bash
   # start testing